UUoocl/Reveal-Quiz-Game/README.md

 |P1ayer12      |F24      |∧ and ∨|135|  0x73 |

 a [Sabrent 13 port USB hub](https://www.amazon.com/dp/product/B00HL7Z46K/) can be used to connect the controllers to a PC

+# Playing the Game
+Use the "s" key to view the host notes.
+The host notes are provided to give the host instrucitons for each screen.